 Here at Plumbs, we know what it takes to bring home décor to life.
 From eye-catching rugs to perfectly placed ambient lighting, the small details can make all the difference.

-The same goes for picking out the perfect pair of curtains.
+The same goes for picking out the perfect pair of made to measure curtains.
 Whether you’re in need of material to usher the light in or keep it out, shopping for a new pair of curtains means more than just thinking about your favourite fabric: you also need to consider style and practicality.

 To find the best curtain fabric for your space, take a look at our expert tips, below.